Wrench36/Voice-to-Pacenotes/README.md

 Pacenotes plugin config:<br>
 Included is a pacenotes mod to make this easier, but some may not want to use it (numeric swapped)<br>
-If you don't want to use it, go to "Advanced configuration" below.
+If you don't want to use it, go to "Advanced configuration" in the PDF.

 RBR config:<br>
 In RSF the launcher, set the UDP telemetry on, and port to 6776.
-You can edit the port below if needed for some reason.

 Script Config:<br>
 Open iniInterpret.py and edit the RBR install directory in line 6 to match yours.<br>